steveoh/esri-bugs/02373545/readme.md

 ### Problem

 This is problematic because we do not want to allow users to insert records without a PK.
-We cannot rely on them to update it later.
+We cannot rely only on a update trigger.

 ## Software Versions